mark-gerarts/formfill/README.md

 # FormFill

-Firefox browser addon to fill forms with random or preset data.
+Webex browser addon to fill forms with random or preset data.

 - Save filled in form values to reuse later.
 - Both page specific and searchable from a list